 Principal Criminal Groups

-During his presidency, Hugo Chavez displayed a friendlier attitude towards the ELN, and to larger rebel group the Revolutionary Armed Forces of Colombia (FARC), generally tolerating their presence in the country.
-This new climate, combined with increasing pressure from the security forces, paramilitary groups and the FARC in the Colombian provinces of Arauca and Norte de Santander, meant that the ELN’s presence in Venezuela became increasingly significant from 2000 onwards.
+During his presidency, Hugo Chavez displayed a friendlier attitude towards the ELN and FARC, generally tolerating their presence in the country.
+This new climate, combined with increasing pressure from security forces, paramilitary groups and the FARC in the Colombian departments of Arauca and Norte de Santander, meant that the ELN’s presence in Venezuela became increasingly significant from 2000 onwards.

 There have been reports of the guerrilla group exerting social control in some parts of Apure, acting as a de facto state power to resolve disputes between citizens and keep some kind of order.
-According to Nuevo Arco Iris, the group has almost total control of communities on both sides of the Apure/Aracua border, providing punishments for criminals, carrying out public works projects and charging “taxes.”
+According to Nuevo Arco Iris, the group has almost total control of communities on both sides of the Apure-Aracua border, punishing criminals, carrying out public works projects and charging “taxes.”

 Eastern Front commander Gustavo Anibal Giraldo Quinchia, alias “Pablito,” is said to live in Apure.
 Sources told InSight Crime that Pablito’s ranch had been seized from its previous owners by the government.
 A Colombian intelligence report, leaked in 2010, suggested that ELN commanders Antonio Garcia and Nicolas Rodriguez Bautista, alias “Gabino,” were also based in Apure, and moved “freely” between the cities of La Victoria and Guasdualito.